Importance of Family Nurse Practitioners

 The Future of Primary Health Care

-Since the Health and Medicine Division (formerly the Institute of Medicine) released its landmark report “The Future of Nursing: Leading Change, Advancing Health” in 2011, there has been a galvanized call for expanding the ability of nurses to practice to the full extent of their education and scope of practice.
+Since the Health and Medicine Division (formerly the Institute of Medicine) released its landmark report “The Future of Nursing: Leading Change, Advancing Health”, there has been a galvanized call for expanding the ability of nurses to practice to the full extent of their education and scope of practice.
 As a result, lawmakers, educators and health industry leaders have been removing barriers to advanced practice and designing educational models that facilitate a growth in the number of Family Nurse Practitioners in the United States.

 According to the National Institute for Health Care Reform, legislators have passed bills in 18 states that effectively give FNPs the ability to practice to the full extent of their scope.
 This means that restrictions such as physician co-sponsorship and restricted prescriptive authority are no longer impeding the way in which Family Nurse Practitioners can practice.